Optimal measures for p-frame energies on spheres: Other linear programming applications

 \subsection{Causal variational principle}

 Define the kernel

 for $\tau>0$.
 The minimization problem for the energy

 is known as the {\em{causal variational principle}} on the sphere and is connected to relativistic quantum field theory.
-It is conjectured in \cite{finsterSupport2013} that all the minimizers of \eqref{eq:causal} are discrete whenever $\tau >\sqrt{2}$ based on numerical evidence (it is also conjectured that there exist discrete minimizers for $\tau \ge1$).
+It is conjectured in \cite{finsterSupport2013} that there exist discrete minimizers for $\tau \ge 1$ and, moreover, that all the minimizers of \eqref{eq:CausalVarEn} are discrete whenever $\tau >\sqrt{2}$.
+The background on this problem can be found in \cite{finsterSupport2013, BFSM}.

 Here we confirm this conjecture for two values of $\tau >0$, for which we can show that the cross-polytope or orthoplex and the icosahedron indeed minimize the energy.
 These minimizing measures were suggested by numerical experiments in \cite{finsterSupport2013}.